Dual Recovery Network with Online Compensation for Image Super-Resolution: Online Compensation

-\subsection{External high-frequency information utilization}
+\subsection{External High-Frequency Information Utilization}

-After patch matching, pixels at the same position in the matched patches between $I_{t}^{l}$ and each $I_{t}^{r'}$ are matched.
-Then the EHF map is combined with $I_{t}^{l}$ based on the pixel-wise matching correlation.
-As mentioned in Sec. \ref{sec:EHN}, the EHF map is denoted as $\hat{I}^{r}_{m}=\psi(\hat{I}^{r}-\hat{I}^{r}_{t})$.
-We define the final extracted HF map $I^{l}_{m}$ that can be directly added to $I_{t}^{l}$ as: \refc{
+After patch matching, pixels at the same position in the matched patches between $I_{t}^{l}$ and $I_{t}^{r'}$ are matched.
+Then, the EHF maps are combined with $I_{t}^{l}$ based on the pixel-wise matching correlation.
+For each pixel $\mathbf{p}$ in $I^{l}_{t}$, we define the set of its matching pixels in \emph{K} EHF maps as $\Omega_{\mathbf{p}}$.
+Then, the final fused external HF map $I^{l}_{m}$ that can be directly added to $I_{t}^{l}$ is obtained by: